 Sorry, there are no products in this collection

-Buy Fender Custom Shop online now from The Music Zoo!
-We have a great selection of guitar gear available in our Pickups product collection.
+Buy Pickups: Fender Custom Shop online now from The Music Zoo!
+We have a great selection of guitar gear available for purchase in our Pickups product collection.
 Awesome customer service and secure checkout are always included with your Fender Custom Shop purchase.
-Everything you see here is available at our Long Island guitar store.
-Visit our shop in Farmingdale, New York for an amazing guitar buying experience.
+The products listed for sale in this collection are ready to ship immediately, with expedited delivery options available.
+If you're looking to make monthly payments, financing options for your Pickups: Fender Custom Shop order are available on checkout.
+Your satisfaction is always our top priority, so we offer a no hassle return option on every item we sell.

 A pickup upgrade will surely be a part of almost every musician's learning process and personal tonal development.
 Here at The Music Zoo, we make it easy with our huge selection - we stock everything from the time-tested classics to the boutique modern day hand-wound examples.
 Whether you're looking for electric, bass, or acoustic pickup, humbuckers, single coils or P-90s, a set inspired by your favorite player, or a modern active pickup, we're the destination!
 Buy your next pickup online at The Music Zoo or visit our New York showroom to shop today - we're an authorized dealer for all your favorite pickup brands!